Skip to main content

 Don’t Pull Out the Bazooka When a Prospect Responds

-The practical rule: when they respond, don’t change gears, keep the conversation going.
+The practical rule: when they respond, don’t change gears.
+Keep the conversation going.

-Here’s what this looks like in practice:
+Here’s what that looks like:

 Prospect replies: “Yes, we do struggle with lead qualification at the moment.”

-❌ Wrong approach: Send a 300-word email explaining your solution, attach a case study, and propose three time slots for a call.
+Wrong approach: Send a 300-word email explaining your solution, attach a case study, and propose three time slots for a call.

 This is exactly why well-designed prospecting sequences in tools like Lemlist matter: they help you maintain a conversational rhythm even when engagement starts, rather than defaulting to a pitch the moment someone shows interest.